16 Free Thanksgiving Math Activities for Preschoolers with 12 Worksheets

 If you need an example of a riddle with a Thanksgiving theme, try this: How many turkey pies do I still have after baking six for the family and only eating two of them?

-Your child will be able to identify that there are still four turkey pies if they pay close attention to every word in the riddle.
-These puzzles improve your child’s ability to concentrate.
+Identify that there are still four turkey pies if you pay close attention to every word in the riddle.

 Thanksgiving Hundreds Chart

-Think about making charts when you need Thanksgiving math activities that students will like.
 The Thanksgiving Hundreds Chart is a colorful grid with numbers 1 through 100 that is shaped like an animal, such as a turkey.
+Each number has a color code for itself.

 The puzzle Thanksgiving Squares includes addition, subtraction, multiplication, and division operations.